 Supported Site University of Missouri-Columbia: Course Reform

-- Created new course "Thinking Physics" for underprepared physics and engineering majors.
+- We created new course "Thinking Physics" for underprepared physics and engineering majors.
 Standards based grading was an effective strategy for tracking student progress on mastering essential skills and concepts.

-- Created new course "Teaching Physics" for physics education students and others interested in exploring teaching physics.
+- A new course "Teaching Physics" was created for physics education students and others interested in exploring teaching physics.

-- Initiated a "best practices" discussion of teaching in faculty meeting, to be led by rotating faculty each semester.
+- The project initiated a "best practices" discussion of teaching in faculty meeting, to be led by rotating faculty each semester.

 - Reform of introductory physics courses is slow-paced, particularly since the PI does not teach these courses currently.